serendie/serendie-web/src/mcp/README.md

 - Check if the dev server is running
 - List all available tools
-- Test all 7 available tools with various parameters:
+- Test all 8 available tools with various parameters:
   - health-check
+  - get-serendie-ui-overview
   - get-symbols and get-symbol-detail
   - get-design-tokens and get-design-token-detail (both tested in the same function)
   - get-components and get-component-detail